Vat registration in the UK is important.

-How to claim VAT that was paid for be pre-registration?
+How to claim VAT that was paid for before VAT registration?

-When a business owner registers for VAT, they can claim back VAT paid on the goods paid for in the last 4 years.
+Before business owners perform VAT registration, they can claim back VAT paid on the goods paid for in the last 4 years.

 Services paid for before VAT registration are treated differently.